MichaelCurrin/emoji-resources/git-log-emoji.md

 # Git log emoji
-> Prettify a semantic commit git log with emojis
+> Prettify a conventional commit git log with emojis

-When viewing git log in the command-line, this will read any semantic commit "leaders" (prefixes) and prepend an emoji.
+When viewing your git log in the command-line, this tool will read any conventional commit "leader" (prefix) keywords and prepend an emoji.

-Even if you didn't use emojis originally, you get them how and you don't actually edit any commits by running this.
+This only affects your viewing output and doesn't change the commits.

+This works on any git project where you used conventional commit leaders in some or all of the commits.

 ## Commit message style